Low-Poly Darth Vader

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

-I would love to keep sharing my projects with all the community.
-If you like my designs and want to support my work, now you can help with a donation.
+I would love to keep sharing my projects with all of you.
+If you enjoy with my designs, I invite you to become a patron, you will get early access to my designs and exclusive content!
+Also, you can help with a small donation.

 First of all, I want to dedicate this model to all the geek people and specially to my friends that haven't stopped talking about Star Wars since Star Wars: Episode VII was announced.

 This Darth Vader model is 130mm height and consists of three different parts: head, body and connector.
 There are two different versions of the body, one with cape and the other one without (I'm Edna Mode's best fan!).
 As all my low-poly designs, it doesn't need support material to be printed (I consider support material an evil creation of the Dark Side adepts).

 The model from the pictures was printed in less than 2 hours using white PLA (0.2mm layer height).
 The post-processing consisted on spray painting and sanding.
 I did this because I ran out of black filament, but I found the final result pretty good and old-fashioned.